tangowithcode/tango_with_django_2/manuscript/chapter9-user-authentication.md

 ##Additional `User` Attributes {#sec-user-userprofile}
 If you would like to include other user related attributes than what is provided by the `User` model, you will needed to create a model that is *associated* with the `User` model.
 For our Rango app, we want to include two more additional attributes for each user account.
 Specifically, we wish to include:

-- a `URLField`, allowing a user of Rango to specify their own website; and
+- a `URLField`, allowing a user of Rango to specify their personal website's URL; and
 - a `ImageField`, which allows users to specify a picture for their user profile.

 This can be achieved by creating an additional model in Rango's `models.py` file.
 Let's add a new model called `UserProfile`: